Andrew McCutchen Player Props: Pirates vs. Athletics

-After going 0-for-4 in his most recent game, Andrew McCutchen and the Pittsburgh Pirates take on the Oakland Athletics (who will hand the ball to JP Sears) at 7:05 PM ET on Monday.
+Andrew McCutchen, with a slugging percentage of .371 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the Oakland Athletics, with James Kaprielian on the hill, June 6 at 7:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Cardinals.
+In his previous game he had a hitless showing (0-for-1 with two RBI) against the Athletics.

 Andrew McCutchen Game Info & Props vs. the Athletics